 The gift of reading is particularly important to young people from disadvantaged backgrounds, who are less likely to read well, to access libraries or to have books at home.
 With child poverty and family homelessness high across areas like Northumberland Park, Tottenham Hale and White Hart Lane, the book you donate may even be a child's first.

-After last year's efforts, Marlene D’Aguilar, director of Park Lane, said: “The Wonder Foundation did a great job last year bringing 50 parcels for families who were in need.
+After last year's campaign, Marlene D’Aguilar, director of Park Lane, said: “The Wonder Foundation did a great job last year bringing 50 parcels for families who were in need.
 You ought to have seen the children’s faces when they got their gifts, and the families when they got the packages.
 We really want to see smiles on these families’ faces again this Christmas.”

 A few ways people helped last year: